 Ensure inspections are done right every time.

 Required pre- and post-trip inspections are part of the Vehicle Maintenance BASIC.
-A solution such as our patented electronic verified inspection reporting (EVIR®) system ensures accurate, verified inspections every time.
+A solution such as our electronic verified inspection reporting (EVIR®) system ensures accurate, verified inspections every time.

 - Place a Zonar RFID or NFC tag on each inspection zone of the vehicle.